-- (iii) may inform the student's parents or guardians before, during or after the hearing about the matter, and may refer the student to experts for psychological, pastoral or other diagnosis, therapy or help. - (e) A Vice-Rector - (i) is the final authority for appeals against findings by the Director: Student Affairs; and - also hears any complaint of misconduct, with the consent of and admission of guilt by the student, on a summary basis and imposes sentences that fall within the competence of the hearing committee; and - (f) the hearing committee - (i) is appointed by the Rector; and - comprises at least three members and their alternate members of whom at least one must be a jurist who acts as chairperson; - (iii) the Rector may appoint a disciplinary officer or a jurist to submit evidence at the hearing and to be of assistance in any other respect; - (iv) a student who must appear before the hearing committee receives written notice of such hearing at least five working days before the hearing; - (v) the complaint that the student is charged with, as well as the student's right to be assisted at the hearing by a jurist or his or her parent or guardian, must be stated in the notice; - (vi) failure of an accused to be personally present or to remain at a hearing does not make the proceedings invalid; - (vii) the hearing committee hears all appeals against findings by a vice-rector as well as complaints referred by the disciplinary officer and may impose one or more of the following sentences: - (aa) a serious warning or caution;
+- (i) is appointed by the Rector; - (ii) comprises at least three members and their alternate members, of whom at least one must be a jurist who acts as chairperson. - (iii) The Rector may appoint a disciplinary officer or a jurist to submit evidence at the hearing and to be of assistance in any other respect. - (iv) A student who must appear before the hearing committee receives written notice of such hearing at least five working days before the hearing. - (v) The complaint that the student is charged with, as well as the student's right to be assisted at the hearing by a jurist or his or her parent or guardian, must be stated in the notice. - (vi) Failure of an accused to be personally present or to remain at a hearing does not make the proceedings invalid. - (vii) The hearing committee hears all appeals against findings by a vice-rector, as well as complaints referred by the disciplinary officer, and may impose one or more of the following sentences: - (aa) a serious warning or caution; - (bb) depriving the student concerned of certain student privileges; - (cc) refusal of re-admission to the University for a certain period, or permanently; - (dd) imposing a fine that may not exceed the annual residence fees;

-- (bb) depriving the student concerned of certain privileges as student; - (cc) refusal of re-admission to the University for a period or permanently; - (dd) imposing a fine that may not exceed the annual residence fees; - (ee) refusal of admission to any examination or test event with or without forfeit of any marks already obtained and with or without cancellation of any subject or course; - (ff) refusal of admission to all or some of the University's buildings, grounds or services or to be admitted only on certain conditions; - (gg) suspension from the University for a period; or - (hh) expulsion from the University; - (g) any sentence imposed may be suspended by any of the disciplinary bodies or disciplinary persons on suitable conditions, and may be made known to all or certain other higher educational institutions, applicable occupational or professional bodies and by the campus media; - (h) if a student's misconduct has caused damage, he or she may be ordered to repay the damage in addition to the imposed sentence; - (i) all proceedings before any disciplinary body or disciplinary person must comply with the requirements of natural justice; and - (j) if a student wishes to use legal representation, the case is referred directly to the hearing committee. - (2) A student who wishes to appeal - (a) to a warden against a finding of a house committee; - (b) against a finding by a warden to the Director: Student Affairs; - (c) against a finding of the student disciplinary committee to the Director: Student Affairs; - (d) against a decision of the Director: Student Affairs to a Vice-Rector; or - (e) against a finding of a vice-rector, other than a finding of an appeal, to the hearing committee, must do so by means of a written notice to the applicable disciplinary body or disciplinary person within five working days after the sentence is imposed;
+- (ee) refusal of admission to any examination or test event with or without forfeit of any marks already obtained, and with or without cancellation of any subject or course; - (ff) refusal of admission to all or some of the University's buildings, grounds or services, or to be admitted only on certain conditions; - (gg) suspension from the University for a certain period; or - (hh) expulsion from the University. - (g) Any sentence imposed may be suspended by any of the disciplinary bodies or disciplinary persons on suitable conditions, and may be made known to all or certain other higher educational institutions, applicable occupational or professional bodies and by the campus media. - (h) If a student's misconduct has caused damage, he or she may be ordered to repay the damage in addition to the imposed sentence. - (i) All proceedings before any disciplinary body or disciplinary person must comply with the requirements of natural justice. - (j) If a student wishes to use legal representation, the case is referred directly to the hearing committee. - (2) A student who wishes to appeal - (a) to a warden against a finding of a residence committee; - (b) against a finding by a warden to the Director: Student Affairs; - (c) against a finding of the student disciplinary committee to the Director: Student Affairs; - (d) against a decision of the Director: Student Affairs to a vice-rector; or - (e) against a finding of a vice-rector, other than a finding of an appeal, to the hearing committee, must do so by means of a written notice to the applicable disciplinary body or disciplinary person within five working days after the sentence is imposed.